cjbrown822/labspace-nemoclaw/labspace/step6.md

   }'
 ```

-You should get a JSON response with Nemotron's reply including a `thinking` block!
+You should get a JSON response with Nemotron's reply including a
+`reasoning_content` field (Nemotron 3's exposed chain of thought).

+> **Note on the response `model` field:** You may see the response come back
+> from `nvidia/nemotron-3-super-120b-a12b` even though you requested
+> `nemotron-3-nano-30b-a3b`.
+This is the Privacy Router honouring the
+> **operator-configured** model (set via `openshell inference set`) rather
+> than the caller's requested model.
+The agent asks; the operator decides.

 ## Test with Streaming